 "No worries, besides, my men are just outside that door so nothing will come through to eat you," the silver-haired one laughed, patting her head like a child.

 She growled, swatting at his hand as he strode through the next door, leaving her completely alone in the concrete prison.
-Silence succumbed to the room and the girl fell back in her seat, folding her arms across her stomach.
+Silence succumbed around her and the girl fell back in her seat, folding her arms across her stomach.
 It was one thing about being in small spaces, besides getting excessively tired, she often would find herself a bit too anxious.
 Especially if she was alone…and Riku had done just that to her.
 Bright, florescent lights made her eyes ache as the walls that were all around seemed to shrink and constrict what little space there was to begin with.
 What was she supposed to do?
 Five minutes would be like five million years to her.
 Groaning, she brought her knees to her forehead, but it didn't help much.

 What a jerk…she scolded at the male in her mind, If it wasn't for this idiot Sora, then I would still be back at home…my friends, my family, the business…I don't care about college, I could always get loans and I already had done a bunch of scholarships…so, then, what's the big deal?
 I don't need this.
 These government guys can go to hell.
 These people could anybody else in the world that they want, and they chose some teenage chick from a tiny town in Illinois?
 She frowned, knowing full well that her point was valid—why would it be necessary for the government, above all people, to pick her, when they had others that could do the job twice as better?
 It was stupid.

-Huffing, she rose to her feet and stomped towards the door, insisting herself that she would find Riku and get the hell out of there if it took all day, all night and so forth.
+Huffing, the young woman rose to her feet and stomped towards the door, insisting herself that she would find Riku and get the hell out of there if it took all day, all night and so forth.
 Something, anything to distract her from being where she was.
 Small, enclosed, no way out and being in this stupid situation.
 Hustling forward, she threw open the door and began her way down the empty corridor, noting that it split at the end, some thirty feet away.
 Once her feet had eaten up the distance, she looked at both directions and saw one hallway leading to a corner where it continued, and the other direction, the right, was a large, steel door.

 "Wha…?" she asked to the air, gaping at it in shock.
 What was this place?
 A freaking haunted house or something?
 Shaking her head, Kairi proceeded forward now out of simple curiosity, finding it extremely interesting that besides the fact it was dark, a blanket of thick fog sat snugly in between encrypted circular walls that made it looked like an alien ship or something.
 It gave her the willies, but she honestly wanted to know what it was.